MaciekLesiczka/bazof/docs/architecture.md

 When you query data "as of" a specific event time:

-1. Bazof reads the current version file (`version.txt`) to determine the current snapshot
+1. Azof reads the current version file (`version.txt`) to determine the current snapshot
 2. It loads the snapshot file (e.g., `s1.json`) which defines the segment tree
 3. It traverses the segment tree, collecting relevant files:
    - Includes base files from segments covering the requested time period (each containing the state at their start time)